 You can email reports to your colleagues or employees.
 Instead of manually sending emails every time, you can schedule your reports once, and they will be sent to the recipients automatically – even when you’re away.

 iSpring Learn’s reporting system is really inspiring overall.
 One noticeable drawback for me, however, is a lack of custom reports.
 But I hope the vendor will address this limitation soon.

 The user portal branding options in iSpring Learn are not vast but it provides a sufficient amount.
 The color scheme can be edited, and a company logo uploaded.

-Integration capabilities include hooking iSpring Learn up with Zoom, an online conference platform that will let you conduct webinars for learners.
-It’s important to note that you will need to get a subscription to Zoom first in order to use it.
+Integration capabilities include hooking iSpring Learn up with Zoom and MS Teams — online conference platforms that will let you conduct virtual training sessions for learners.
+It’s important to note that you will need to get access to Zoom and MS Teams first in order to use them.

-It’s possible to connect iSpring Learn with Azure AD, ADFS or Google’s GSuite for a seamless experience when your employees sign in from the main work environment (also called Single Sign-On or SSO).
+It’s possible to connect the LMS with Azure AD, ADFS or Google’s GSuite for a seamless experience when your employees sign in from the main work environment (also called Single Sign-On or SSO).

 The security of this cloud-based platform meets today’s standards with mandatory SSL usage and CAPTCHA – to prevent password bruting – and enforced strong passwords. iSpring claims their data centers are protected from DDoS, and even if one of the servers is down, the same data will still be served to learners from a different part of the “cloud.”

 Learning experience and mobile device support

 Studying in iSpring Learn can be described as an enjoyable experience on both desktop and mobile.
 The desktop user interface is just as simple as admin and is not cluttered with too many buttons or menus.